Modern Medal of Honor Criteria Established

 Jewish and Hispanic American Review Begins Without World War One

-Congress authorizes a review of all Jewish and Hispanic Distinguished Service Cross, Navy Cross, and Air Force Cross winners between 1941 and 2001, as well as any other names submitted in consultation with the Jewish War Veterans of America and other Veterans Service Organizations within a year of passing the Act.
+Congress authorizes a review of all Jewish and Hispanic Distinguished Service Cross, Navy Cross, and Air Force Cross recipients between 1941 and 2001, as well as any other names submitted in consultation with the Jewish War Veterans of America and other Veterans Service Organizations within a year of the Act's passing.
 Those veterans likewise had to serve in World War Two or later.
 World War One was completely excluded.

-Congress authorizes an extension of the 2001 review to cover Jewish-American winners of the Distinguished Service Cross or Navy Cross in World War One, provided supporting material for the upgrade of the award are received by the Secretary within one year.
+Congress authorizes an extension of the 2001 review to cover Jewish-American recipients of the Distinguished Service Cross or Navy Cross in World War One, provided supporting material for the upgrade of the award were received by the Secretary within one year.
+This is not consistent with the systematic nature of previous studies.

 Jewish and Hispanic American Review Culminates in 24 Awards